ohlrogge/azure-devops-training/README.md

 Create a `build and test` stage and a `deploy` stage in the pipeline.

 1. Copy the current solution from the training repository to your repository.
-1. Create a job and steps template to test the application in parallel to the build.
+1. Create a job that wraps the central test steps template.
+The job should test the application in parallel to the build.
 1. Wrap your job templates in stages, one for the build and test and one for the deployment.
 The build and test jobs should run in parallel.
 It's not necessary to create stage templates.
 1. Run the pipeline and verify that the build and test jobs run in parallel and the deployment job runs after the build and test jobs have completed successfully.